Hydrodynamic signatures in thermal transport in devices based on 2D materials: an ab initio study: Introduction

-In this work, we study hydrodynamic signatures in graphene and phosphorene-based nanodevices at room temperature using first principles by solving the PBTE via energy-based deviational Monte Carlo (MC) techniques.
-We provide insight into the mechanisms originating those features, and complement our results with solutions of the hydrodynamic equation for a better understanding of some size effects as well as studying signatures below the MC statistical noise.
+In this work, we study hydrodynamic signatures in graphene and phosphorene-based nanodevices at room temperature by solving the PBTE via energy-based deviational Monte Carlo (MC) techniques with a full linearized scattering operator where the scattering rates are obtained from first principles.
+We discuss the accuracy and effect on those hydrodynamic features of using non-systematic approaches to the scattering operator, namely the relaxation time approximation, in comparison to the most accurate full linearized operator.
+We also provide insight into the mechanisms originating those features, and we show that the key factor in vortex appearance is the vertical separation between the heat source and drain, regardless of the relative importance of normal vs.\ resistive scattering.
+Finally, we complement our results with solutions of the hydrodynamic equation for a better understanding of some size effects as well as studying signatures below the MC statistical noise.

 The paper is structured as follows: after briefly discussing hydrodynamics in Sec.~\ref{sec:hydro2D}, we detail the applied methodology for the heat fluxes and thermal profiles calculation in Sec.~\ref{sec:Methods}, and we present the bulk properties, cumulative curves and a discussion of the expected hydrodynamic features in Sec.~\ref{sec:Bulk}.
-The results for devices are provided in Sec.~\ref{sec:Results}, both for thinner (Sec.~\ref{sec:Results:Ballistic}) and wider ballistic devices (Sec.~\ref{sec:Results:NonBallistic}).
+The results for devices are provided in Sec.~\ref{sec:Results}, both for shorter ballistic (Sec.~\ref{sec:Results:Ballistic}) and taller devices (Sec.~\ref{sec:Results:NonBallistic}).
 Our summary and conclusions are given in Sec.~\ref{sec:Conclusions}.